apache/guacamole-manual/src/ldap-auth.md

   the `-D` option.
 Your servlet container will provide some means of specifying startup options for the JVM.

+`ldap-ssl-protocol`
+: Configures the SSL/TLS protocol version that will be used to contact the LDAP server, if LDAP encryption is enabled.
+Legal values are "SSLv3" for (legacy) SSL version 3 encryption, and "TLSv1", "TLSv1.1", "TLSv1.2", or "TLSv1.3" for the various versions of TLS, version 1.0 - 1.3.
+The default is to use the latest, TLSv1.3.

+  Please note that the legacy versions of SSLv3 and TLSv1 and TLSv1.1 have many known vulnerabilities and attack vectors, and you should use the latest possible TLS version that your LDAP servers support in order to best protect communication between Guacamole and your LDAP servers.

 `ldap-max-search-results`
 : The maximum number of search results that can be returned by a single LDAP query.
 LDAP queries which exceed this maximum will fail. *This property is